jllorentes/machine-learning-zoomcamp_capstone_project/README.md

 uv run python scripts/train.py
 ```

-Output: This will overwrite car_damage.onnx.
+Output: This will overwrite best_car_damage_model.onnx.

+I recommend doing the training in Google Colab, as it takes a long time if you train with a CPU.
+To do this, you have a copy of the Google Colab used in notebooks/machine_learning_zoomcamp_capstone_project.ipynb, or you can access the Colab used at: https://colab.research.google.com/drive/1rJ5MoFTnYObJlO2PFY-V-qX7rsQKLuwv

 5. **Running the API (Docker) - Recommended**
 Build and run the production container.
 This simulates the exact cloud environment.